zedwarth/Library/README.md

 * the Library should be able to list *available* books and *borrowed* books

+##Extentions

+* ✓ Books should have optional attributes for `year-published` and `edition`.
+*   Borrowers should be able to leae reviews on Books with both a rating and an optional written review.

 ##Original Repo
 Michael Ornellas
 Instructor @ [MakerSquare](http://themakersquare.com)